liara-cloud/node-platform/README.md

-# node-platform
+# Liara NodeJS Platform

-The docker image for nodejs projects
+The docker image for nodejs projects.